djcsdy/hopscotch/README.md

 # Hopscotch

-Hopscotch is a simple framework for building 2D games in Haxe, targetting Flash and NME.
+Hopscotch is a simple framework for building 2D games in Haxe, targeting Flash and NME.

 It is not quite ready for general public consumption yet, but I am using it